 Fertilised flowers develop into pear-shaped, oval or round fruit, with smooth or warty, green or dark purple skin and weigh from a few grams up to 3 kg (7 lbs), depending on the type and variety.
 They ripen six to fourteen months after fruit set, depending on the climate, and again the type and variety, becoming soft to the touch, with thin leathery skin enclosing buttery yellow pulp and a large round, brown seed.

-The soft, ripe and oily pulp is prepared and consumed in numerous ways in different countries.
-In Mexico, it is crushed and mixed with spices and lime juice to make Guacamole, a dish now popular outside of Mexico, including in the United States.
-In other regions of North America, Europe, Australia and New Zealand, it is mainly used in salads, spread on toast or eaten in sandwiches.
-In the Caribbean, it is also commonly eaten as a cooling accompaniment to soups.
-And in Brazil, it is blended with milk and ice cream to make smoothies.
+Avocados are used in many different dishes around the world.
+People enjoy their soft, buttery pulp in a variety of ways.
+In Mexico, avocados are mashed with spices and lime juice to make guacamole, a dish that is now popular in many countries, including the United States.
+In North America, Europe, Australia, and New Zealand, avocados are most often added to salads, spread on toast, or put in sandwiches.
+In the Caribbean, they are served as a cool side with soups.
+In Brazil, avocados are mixed with milk and ice cream to make smoothies.

-Avocado oil has one of the highest smoke points of any cooking oil, at about 270°C (518°F), making it suitable for deep-frying.
-By comparison, refined Safflower oil (from Carthamus tinctorius) has a smoke point of 266°C (510°F), Coconut oil (from Cocos nucifera) around 232°C (450°F), and Olive oil (from Olea europaea) only 210°C (410°F).
-Avocado oil is also sourced for use in cosmetics and is reputed to have beneficial effects on the skin when applied.
+Avocado oil has a very high smoke point, about 270°C (518°F), so it works well for deep-frying.
+For comparison, refined safflower oil (from Carthamus tinctorius) has a smoke point of 266°C (510°F), coconut oil (from Cocos nucifera) is around 232°C (450°F), and Olive oil (from Olea europaea) is 210°C (410°F).
+Avocado oil is also used in cosmetics and is believed to be good for the skin.

 The oil-rich pulp is a good source of energy.
 It contains high levels of essential vitamins, particularly the water-soluble vitamins B (Folate) and C, and fat-soluble vitamins A, E and K. Because fat-soluble vitamins are absorbed through the skin, the oil is used widely in skin creams and cosmetics.
 Avocado oil also contains good levels of Potassium and Phosphorus.
 It is also high in Oleic acid, an Omega-9 fatty acid that helps maintain healthy blood cholesterol levels.